How do I contact you?

 - CSUSM offers an interest-free payment plan.

 - The cost is $25 per term to sign up for this plan.

 - Log in to MyCSUSM to navigate to Payment Plan.

 What are Emergency Loans?

-- Emergency Loan applications are available 2 weeks prior to the start of the term and due approxmiately six weeks into the semester.
-Emergency Loan applications are processed on-line.
+- Emergency Loan Applications are available 10 calendar days prior to the start of the

 Emergency Loan Applications?

-- It may take 2-5 days for your application to be processed.
+- It may take 2-5 days for your application to be proccessed.